JoyceQiao7/Marketing-Agent/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

+---

 ## Support

-For questions or issues:
-- Open an issue on GitHub
+For questions or issues, please open an issue on GitHub.

-- Contact: your-email@example.com
+---

 ## Acknowledgments